SobolevAnatoly/post-title-custom-icon/README.md

 ### Features
   - After activating the plugin, a sub-item called "Post icon" will appear in the "Settings" section.
-  - Activation / deactivation of the plugin
+  - Activation / deactivation of the plugin work.
-  - Select the Posts\Pages\Products  to which the icon is attached
+  - Select the Posts\Pages\Products  to which the icon is attached.
-  - Icon selection (using WP's built-in font icons [Dashicons])
+  - Icon selection (using WP's built-in font icons [Dashicons]).
-  - Select icon position (left, right)
+  - Select icon position (left, right).
+  - Icons will be shown both on the single post\page\product and on the loop = To be able to assign an icon to a product, woocommerce must be installed and activated.
+Product must be published.

 ### Built with